microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ::1 localhost
 ```

-Now create a new namespace and do the install in this namespace:
+Now, create a new namespace and do the install in this namespace:

 ```sh
 kubectl create namespace microcks